Convention Agenda

 Instructor: Rick Pitts · Location: Arcadia Ballroom

-Step into the role of juror in this interactive case-based session focused on real agency exposure tied to certificates of insurance and additional insured status.
-Review evidence, deliberate, deliver a verdict, and compare it to the actual court decision.
+Step into the role of a juror in this interactive CE session led by attorney Rick Pitts.
+Attendees evaluate evidence from a real-world coverage dispute involving certificates of insurance and additional insured status, deliberate on the outcome, and compare their verdicts to the actual court decision.

 CE